kristinriebe/django-prov_vo/README.rst

    :target: https://coveralls.io/github/kristinriebe/django-prov_vo?branch=master

 This package provides a resuable django application which is intended to be used within a Django project, see e.g. https://github.com/kristinriebe/provenance-rave/.
 It provides an implementation of the
-IVOA Provenance Data Model (http://www.ivoa.net/documents/ProvenancDM/), with a REST API and a ProvDAL interface to retrieve the stored provenance metadata.
+IVOA Provenance Data Model (see http://www.ivoa.net/documents/ProvenanceDM/ for the latest version), with a REST API and a ProvDAL interface to retrieve the stored provenance metadata.

 Installation